 Domestic violence represents a criminal act here in California.
 There are several different charges used to prosecute DV throughout the state of California.
 Evidence of an arrest will stay on your record, even if the charges are later dismissed or do not lead to a conviction.

-Any evidence of a past DV arrest can count against you in a pending case.
+Any evidence of a past DV arrest or domestic violence crimes charges can count against you in a pending case.
 The prosecution can use past DV accusations to imply that someone has a record of engaging in violence against intimate partners.
 Many prosecutors use past criminal records when building a case.

 Other Results of a Past Domestic Violence Charge